Dust Hazard Analysis Services

-Are your new or existing processes and facilities in compliance with the recent September 2020 National Fire Protection Association (NFPA) mandate requiring a Dust Hazard Analysis (DHA)?
+Are your new or existing processes and facilities in compliance with OSHA's Revised Combustible Dust National Emphasis Program (NEP)?

-What is a DHA?
+What is a Dust Hazard Analysis (DHA)?

-A Dust Hazard Analysis (DHA) is a "systematic review to identify and evaluate the potential fire, flash fire, or explosion hazards associated with the presence of one or more combustible particulate solids in a process or facility.”
-NFPA 652 (2019) 3.3.18
+A Dust Hazard Analysis (DHA) is a "systematic review to identify and evaluate the potential fire, flash fire, or explosion hazards associated with the presence of one or more combustible particulate solids in a process or facility". -NFPA 652 (2019) 3.3.18

 How Do DHA Requirements Affect You?

-- Prevent catastrophic dust explosions and fires
+- Prevent catastrophic dust explosions and fires.

-- Avoid costly fines imposed by OSHA for willful violations
+- Avoid costly fines imposed by OSHA for willful violations.

-- Protect integrity and customer confidence in your business
+- Protect integrity and customer confidence in your business.

-- Satisfy insurance risk control requirements
+- Satisfy insurance risk control requirements.

-- Safeguard processing equipment and business continuity
+- Safeguard processing equipment and business continuity.